Things To Do in Bangkok

 Chatuchak Weekend Market / JJ Market

 The Chatuchak Weekend Market is one of the most popular weekend destinations for Bangkok residents and travelers alike.
 This huge market is home to one of the best selections of local Thai goods you’ll find anywhere.
 You’ll find everything from fresh fruits and vegetables to handcrafted Thai silks, traditional Thai jewelry, antiques, designer knock-offs, art, home wares, and even pets.
-The Chatuchak Weekend Market is open on Saturdays, Sundays, and some public holidays.
+The Chatuchak Market is open on Saturdays, Sundays, and some public holidays.
 With over 9,000 stalls, it’s made up of 25 sections.

 Wat Saket – The Golden Mount